Stratyn: History

 In this village, around 1600, there was opened one of the first printing houses in Ukraine.
-The printers who used to work here included Hedeon Balaban, Pamvo Berynda (one of the first printers on Ukrainian lands).
-It was namely in 1599 that the third printshop in Ukraine was founded in the village of Stratyn, and another was established in the village of Krylos, near Halych (Galich).
+The printers who used to work here included Hedeon Balaban and Pamvo Berynda (one of the first printers on Ukrainian lands).
+It was namely in 1599 that the third printshop in Ukraine was founded in the village of Stratyn, and another was established in the village of Krylos, near Halych.
 There is monument to the Ukrainian writer Taras Shevchenko in Startyn.
 The last was erected quite recently, after the collapse of Soviet system.

 Until 18 July 2020, Stratyn belonged to Rohatyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Rohatyn Raion was merged into Ivano-Frankivsk Raion.

 Jewish community

-Stratyn had a Jewish community, that gave name to the Stretiner Hasidic dynasty.
-At the Jewish cemetery of Startyn there is a grave chapel of Stratyn tsaddik, of so-called Strettener Chasids.
-Chapel was erected quite recently with efforts being led by R Aharon Yakov Brandwein the previous stretiner Rebba of Borough Park.
-With much help from the Lviv Jewish Community (by Melekh Sheykhet).
-In the adjacent table, it is written in Ukrainian to the local village people to honour the place of Jewish righteous zaddiks who will pray for you.
-To restore these grave monuments of Hassidic tsaddiks, it took much efforts and diligence, as they were deep underneath in the ground already.
+Stratyn had a Jewish community that gave name to the local Stretiner Hasidic dynasty.
+The Jewish cemetery of Stratyn contains graves of various Stretiner Hasidim and tzadikim.
+A chapel was erected there quite recently, with efforts being led by Rabbi Aharon Yaakov Brandwein, the previous Stretiner Rebbe of Boro Park, with much help from the Lviv Jewish Community.
 Prayer books in Hebrew (printed in Israel) are available in the chapel.

-The most known Stratyn Hassidic rabbis were rabbi Avrohom (Avraham) of Stretin, rabbi Yehudah Tzvi (Zewi) of Stretin (Yuda Zvi di Stretin in Spanish.
-He was called the Sage of Stratyn also) and the holy Admor R' Moshe of Stretin.
+Well-known Stretin Hasidic rabbis were Avraham Brandwein (the previous Admor of the dynasty), his father Yehudah Tzvi Brandwein, and Moshe of Stretin.